robert-marik/math4u2/00010_Analytic_geometry_Parabolic_calculator/en_article.md

 $f\colon y = x^2$ that  can be used as a calculator for multiplying two numbers
 $a$ and $b$.[^1] The procedure is as follows:

- 1.In a Cartesian coordinate system, draw the graph of the function $f(x)=x^2$.
+ 1. In a Cartesian coordinate system, draw the graph of the function $f(x)=x^2$.

  2. On the $x$-axis mark the points corresponding to the numbers $-a$ and $b$, i.e. the points $[-a;0]$ and $[b;0]$.

  3. At these points, draw lines perpendicular to the $x$-axis and construct their intersections with the parabola $f$.

  4. The line passing through the two intersection points intersects the $y$-axis at a point whose $y$-coordinate equals the product $ab$.

 You can try the procedure in the attached worksheet; an illustration is also possible in GeoGebra.
 An interactive applet is available at <https://www.geogebra.org/m/sj5cjbaf>

-> **Exercise.** Does the procedure described above work for all pairs of real
-> numbers $a$ and $b$, or only for some?
+> **Exercise.** Does the procedure described above work for all pairs of real numbers $a$ and $b$, or only for some?
 Prove your answer.

 \iffalse